aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/handling-windows-metafiles/_index.md

 The example shown below demonstrates how Aspose.Words renders a metafile to a bitmap when it is not possible to correctly render some of the metafile records to vector graphics:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-HandleDocumentWarnings-HandleDocumentWarnings.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-HandleDocumentWarnings-HandleDocumentWarnings.java" >}}

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-RenderMetafileToBitmap-RenderMetafileToBitmap.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-RenderMetafileToBitmap-RenderMetafileToBitmap.java" >}}